 - Amounts paid by State Pharmaceutical Assistance Program, AIDS Drug Assistance Program, and the Indian Health Service

 The Medicare donut hole was formerly a period in which Medicare Part D didn’t cover any of your prescription drug costs.
-The donut hole has been slowly closing since the Affordable Care Act was passed in 2010.
-However, it’s closing for brand-name drugs in 2019 thanks to the Bipartisan Budget Act of 2018.
+Now, it has closed and you only pay 25 percent for brand-name and generic drugs in the coverage gap.

-Once you and your drug plan have collectively paid $4,020 or more within a single calendar year, you will pay no more than 25 percent coinsurance for brand-name and generic drugs.
-However, you will need to pay $6,350 in 2020 to exit the donut hole and enter catastrophic coverage in which you will only pay 5 percent the cost of your drug.
+Once you and your drug plan have collectively paid $4,130 or more within a single calendar year, you will pay no more than 25 percent coinsurance for brand-name and generic drugs.
+However, you will need to pay $6,550 in 2021 to exit the donut hole and enter catastrophic coverage in which you will only pay 5 percent of the cost of your drug.

 Part D Extra Help

 If you are living on low or limited income, you may be able to qualify for Extra Help, or the Low-Income Subsidy (LIS), to help pay for your prescription drugs.
 Nearly 11 million Americans receive benefits from Extra Help annually.
 With Extra Help, you pay less in premiums and copayments or coinsurance for your prescription drug coverage.
 However, Medicare Advantage members with Part D coverage do not qualify for this assistance.
 To apply for Extra Help online, visit Social Security’s Extra Help page.

 You can enroll in Medicare Part D during your Initial Enrollment Period (IEP), as long as you have both Part A and Part B. Your IEP is the seven-month window that consists of the three months leading up to your 65th birthday, your birthday month, and the following three months.
 If you don’t enroll during your IEP, you can enroll during fall Open Enrollment: October 15 – December 7.

-Find a Part D plan by searching here.
+Find a Part D plan by searching Medicare’s Plan Finder.